-Command line is a text-based application or window that allows developers to navigate a computer by typing command prompts, instead of using a mouse.
+Command line is a text-based application (or shell in Linux) that allows users to navigate a computer by typing command prompts, instead of using a mouse.
 Think of command line as a way to find files quickly on a computer, without needing the graphical interface that typical users use when hitting a “search” bar.

-Students looking to further their careers as developers should consider taking a command line training because they will be able to complete tasks quicker, set tasks to be automated, and even perform the tasks remotely.
+Students looking to further their careers as developers and system administrators should consider taking command line training because they will be able to complete tasks quicker, set tasks to be automated, and even perform the tasks remotely.

 Should I learn command line?

 For novices, seeing hundreds of rows of white text and characters across a black screen can be overwhelming or make you feel like you’re in a hacker scene in a movie.
-There’s also an upfront effort for students who do need to memorize commands to complete command line effectively.
+There’s also an upfront effort for students who do need to memorize commands to complete commands effectively.

-With all the memorization, it may seem cumbersome to learn Windows command line, but it’s worth the effort.
+With all the memorization, it may seem cumbersome to learn the command line, but it’s worth the effort.

-Taking a Windows command line training will enable developers to perform configurations for multiple computers at once in just seconds.
-Developers can write commands that can replicate across hundreds of computers simultaneously.
+Taking command line training will enable users to perform configurations for multiple computers at once in just seconds.
+Command-line users can write commands that can replicate across hundreds of computers simultaneously.
 This not only saves time, but also reduces the human error of repeating the task hundreds of times.

-In essence, by taking a command line course, developers gain greater control over complex operations.
+In essence, by taking a command line course, you gain greater control over complex operations.

 Graphical User Interface (GUI) is a graphical screen that has buttons and icons to help developers or users manipulate computer systems.
 GUI was developed soon after the mouse was.